 With substantial experience in designing print and web marketing collateral, I’ve worked with a wide range of clients, including visual effects companies, museums, universities and other non-profit organizations, visitors bureaus, best-selling authors, and Silicon Valley start-ups.
 My portfolio includes websites, brochures, newsletters, marketing collateral and signage for clients such as IMAX Corporation, Simpson Strong-Tie, Stanford University, Oakland International Airport, AXIS Dance Company, The Berkshire Museum and Taproot Foundation.

 I studied oil painting and printmaking as an undergraduate at Hampshire College in Amherst, Massachusetts, and graduated from The School of Visual Arts, New York City, with a bachelor’s of fine arts in Media/Graphic Design.

 Just for Fun

 In my spare time I find it challenging to put the mouse down: I’ve written guest posts for The Placemaking Group’s Get Famous blog when I’m not looking for new things to knit on Ravelry or the Purl Bee.
-In the past, I’ve managed an award-winning family photo blog chronicling my kids’ latest adventures, and not only kept up with my favorite music blogs, but maintained a popular, award-winning site devoted to Radiohead as well.
+In the past, I’ve managed an family photo blog chronicling my kids’ latest adventures, and not only kept up with my favorite music blogs, but maintained a popular, site devoted to Radiohead as well.